darosh/px-stream/README.md

 9. Restart computer
 10. Check used renderer in Max -> Options -> OpenGL Status

-🧪 `DEV_NOTE` Preview in the `Mix View` device seems to be problematic on Windows, moving it to own track or collapsing and using only pop window instead before it is resolved may help.
-Alternatively you could use something like [SpoutReceiver.exe](https://github.com/leadedge/Spout2/releases).
+🧪 `DEV_NOTE` Preview in the `Mix View` device seems to be problematic on Windows, moving it to own track or collapsing and using only pop window instead may help.
+Alternatively you could use something like [SpoutReceiver.exe](https://github.com/leadedge/Spout2/releases) if there is a problem with the pop window as well.

 <br>